Carlos-CriticalMass/ohg-banner-exercise/README.md

 └── package.json              * What npm uses to manage it's dependencies
 ```

+# Name Convention
+The folder name must have the size of the banner at the beginning of the name convention

+> **Recommendation:** 300x250-BASE-BANNER

 # How to include more sizes
 - Stop gulp
 - Copy and paste one of the existing banner that are inside of the _bannerlist_ folder.